Condition Overview

 - Radiofrequency Ablation (RFA)

 - Description: RFA is a minimally invasive procedure that uses heat generated by radiofrequency energy to destroy nodule tissue.
 It can reduce the size of benign nodules and alleviate symptoms without the need for surgery.
-It can be used for small thyroid cancers, but is especially effective for symptomatic benign thyroid nodules.
+It can be used for small thyroid cancers, but this requires a careful analysis of the risks and benefits.
+RFA of thyroid nodules is especially effective for symptomatic benign thyroid nodules.

 - Indications: Symptomatic benign nodules, patients seeking non-surgical treatment, nodules causing compressive symptoms.